 Branzino, also called European sea bass, is a delicate white fish with a slightly sweet, nutty taste.
-You can use striped bass or sea bream in this recipe.
-You will need kitchen twine to tie the fish.

 Rub each fish inside and out with some of the oil, and season inside with salt and pepper.
 Arrange about 4 lemon slices and 2 thyme sprigs in each cavity.
 Tie fish loosely with kitchen twine.
 Tuck 3 bay leaves under twine.

 Toss tomatoes, endives, fennel, 2 tablespoons oil, salt, and pepper in a cast-iron skillet (if crowded, cook in batches).